percyfal/bioodo/docs/usage.rst

-In bioodo, the regular expression patterns are actually loaded from the resource configuration file `bioodo/data/config.yaml` and accessed via a global config variable :any:`bioodo.__RESOURCE_CONFIG__`.
+In bioodo, the regular expression patterns are actually loaded from the resource configuration file `bioodo/data/config.yaml` and accessed via a global config variable :any:`bioodo.__init__.__RESOURCE_CONFIG__`.
 The configuration consists of application sections and resource subsections under which pattern and priority are defined:

 .. code-block:: yaml